100 Notable alumni of

 -

-Winston Conrad "Wink" Martindale is an American disc jockey, radio personality, game show host, and television producer.
-He is best known for hosting Gambit from 1972 to 1976 (and again from 1980 to 1981), Tic-Tac-Dough from 1978 to 1985, High Rollers from 1987 to 1988, and Debt from 1996 to 1998.
+Winston Conrad "Wink" Martindale was an American disc jockey, radio personality, game show host and television producer.
+Regarded as a pop culture icon, he was known for his outgoing and jovial demeanor and his booming voice, who was also well-known for hosting the game shows: Gambit from 1972 to 1976 (and again from 1980 to 1981), Tic-Tac-Dough from 1978 to 1985, High Rollers from 1987 to 1988, and Debt from 1996 to 1998.
+He also presented Wink's Vault, on his YouTube Channel, from 2014 until his death in 2025.

 -